Homomorphisms into totally disconnected, locally compact groups with dense image: Invariant properties of completions

-The class of elementary groups comes with a canonical \textit{successor ordinal} valued rank called the \textbf{decomposition rank} and denoted $\xi(G)$; see \cite[Section 4]{W_1_14}.
-The key property of the decomposition rank that we will exploit herein is that it is well-behaved under natural constructions.
-For a \tdlc group $G$, recall that the \textbf{discrete residual} of $G$ is defined to be $\Res{}(G):=\bigcap \{O\normal G\mid O\text{ open}\}$.
+The class of elementary groups comes with a canonical \textit{successor ordinal} valued rank called the \defbold{decomposition rank} and denoted by $\xi(G)$; see \cite[Section 4]{W_1_14}.
+The key property of the decomposition rank that we will exploit herein is that it is well-behaved under applying natural group building operations.
+For a \tdlc group $G$, recall that the \defbold{discrete residual} of $G$ is defined to be $\Res{}(G):=\bigcap \{O\normal G\mid O\text{ open}\}$.